Project Overview

 Provincial recruitment to grow the number of French teachers

-The aim is to provide a financial incentive for students to complete their internship/practicum in a francophone environment.
-Collège de l'Île and UPEI’s Centre d’excellence en français (CEF) or Centre of Excellence in French, provide language support.
-More diagnostic services in French and follow-up language interventions and tools are offered to students before and during the B.Ed. program.
+The aim was to provide a financial incentive for students to complete their internship/practicum in a francophone environment.
+Collège de l'Île and UPEI’s Centre d’excellence en français (CEF) or Centre of Excellence in French, provided language support.
+More diagnostic services in French and follow-up language interventions and tools were offered to students before and during the B.Ed. program.

 International recruitment to increase the international pool of candidates